Epimedium alpinum (Cc. 920002)

 Common in the U.K., but quite rare in the U.S., Darrell received his origi

 nal start of this cultivar from Dan Hinkley upon their first meeting in 1995.
 ‘White Queen’ has handsome, medium-sized, dark green arrow-shaped leaflets on stems to 14”.
 It produces no second growth flush.
-The edges of leaflets are flushed red in spring, while masses of large pure white flowers bloom just below the foliage. $12
+The edges of leaflets are flushed red in spring, while masses of large pure white flowers bloom just below the foliage.
+Fall ship only. $12

 Epimedium grandiflorum 'White Splash'